 The High Lighthouse

 Also run by The Harwich Society, the High Lighthouse is currently undergoing necessary renovation and will be open to the public from May, when it will be open between 11am and 3pm every Saturday until September, and will showcase exhibitions of local interest.
 Parking is available on the road near the public conveniences.

 The LV18 lightship was built in 1957 and worked in many locations around Britain.
 Moored in the river Stour off Harwich Quay the LV18 became the ‘home’ of Pirate BBC Essex Radio and in 2008 it featured in the film ‘The Boat that Rocked’ as the rival station ‘Radio Sunshine’ where it was partially painted yellow.

 The LV18 is open daily between March and October from 11am-5pm.
-Admission £2 Adults – £1 Children (under 16s) Groups, evening tours and educational parties by arrangement.
+A small admission charge applies.
+Evening tours and educational parties by arrangement.
 For more information

 Harwich Quay is a popular spot from where passing ferries and cruise liners can be seen up close.
 Pilot launches, fishing trawlers, tugs and yachts bustle by in an ever-changing scene.
 The Train Ferry Terminal and the buoys and vessels of Trinity House stand at the western end and the Lifeboat Station and Navyard Wharf to the east.

 In between lies the Ha’Penny Pier, the Seasonal Visitor Centre and Mayflower Exhibition.
 There is also the Café and a wet fish sales outlet.